Understanding Separation Anxiety in Cats

 Why do cats develop separation anxiety?

-Firstly, cats rely on their owners to feel safe and secure.
-Kitties with separation anxiety generally feel unsafe being alone.
-The associated behaviors are attempts to communicate and cope with fear (3).
+Cats rely on their owners for safety and security.
+Cats with separation anxiety often feel unsafe when alone, and their behaviors reflect attempts to cope with fear.

 Signs That Your Cat Has Separation Anxiety

-If you're wondering whether your cat has separation anxiety, there are key signs to look out for.
+If you're wondering whether your cat has separation anxiety, watch for the following signs:

-• Excessive need for contact when you return home
+• Clinginess or excessive need for attention when you return

 signs of separation anxiety in cats